ioBroker/ioBroker.iot/README.md

 setState('iot.0.app.message', 'Message text'); // important, that ack=false (default)

 // or just one state (this also allows to use payload -> `actions` and `link` property)
-// only is message is mandatory.
+// only message is mandatory.
 All other are optional setState('iot.0.app.message', JSON.stringify({
   message: 'Message text',
   title: 'ioBroker',